jasonbisson/Workspace_Group_Expiration/README.md

 These sections describe requirements including license and software requirements.

+## Authetication
+[Application Default Creditials](https://cloud.google.com/docs/authentication/application-default-credentials) was used to demo the script, but for production usage a service account should be used.

 ### License

 Either Google Workspace Enterprise Standard, Enterprise Plus, G Suite Enterprise for Education, or Cloud Identity Premium.